-Dickinson, "Penman of the Revolution," was born in 1732 at Crosiadore estate, near the village of Trappe in Talbot County, MD.
-He was the second son of Samuel Dickinson, the prosperous farmer, and his second wife, Mary (Cadwalader) Dickinson.
-In 1740 the family moved to Kent County near Dover, DE., where private tutors educated the youth.
-In 1750 he began to study law with John Moland in Philadelphia.
-In 1753 Dickinson went to England to continue his studies at London's Middle Temple.
+Dickinson, "Penman of the Revolution," was born in 1732 at Crosiadore estate, near the village of Trappe in Talbot County, Maryland.
+He was the first son of Samuel Dickinson, the prosperous farmer, and his second wife, Mary (Cadwalader) Dickinson.
+In 1740, the family moved to Kent County near Dover, Delaware, where private tutors educated the youth.
+In 1750, he began to study law with John Moland in Philadelphia.
+In 1753, Dickinson went to England to continue his studies at London's Middle Temple.
 Four years later, he returned to Philadelphia and became a prominent lawyer there.
-In 1770 he married Mary Norris, daughter of a wealthy merchant.
-The couple had at least one daughter.
+In 1770, he married Mary Norris, daughter of a wealthy merchant.
+The couple had two daughters.

 By that time, Dickinson's superior education and talents had propelled him into politics.
-In 1760 he had served in the assembly of the Three Lower Counties (Delaware), where he held the speakership.
-Combining his Pennsylvania and Delaware careers in 1762, he won a seat as a Philadelphia member in the Pennsylvania assembly and sat there again in 1764.
+In 1760, he had served in the assembly of the Three Lower Counties (Delaware), where he held the speakership.
+Combining his Pennsylvania and Delaware careers in 1762, he won a seat as a Philadelphia member in the Pennsylvania assembly where he remained through 1765.
 He became the leader of the conservative side in the colony's political battles.
-His defense of the proprietary governor against the faction led by Benjamin Franklin hurt his popularity but earned him respect for his integrity.
-Nevertheless, as an immediate consequence, he lost his legislative seat in 1764.
+His defense of the Quaker charter against the faction led by Benjamin Franklin earned him respect for his integrity and Franklin lost his seat in the assembly.

-Meantime, the struggle between the colonies and the mother country had waxed strong and Dickinson had emerged in the forefront of Revolutionary thinkers.
+In the meantime, the struggle between the colonies and the mother country had waxed strong and Dickinson had emerged in the forefront of Revolutionary thinkers.
 In the debates over the Stamp Act (1765), he played a key part serving as de facto leader of the Stamp Act Congress and authoring its publications.
-Later that year, he wrote The Late Regulations Respecting the British Colonies . . .
-Considered, an influential pamphlet that urged Americans to seek repeal of the act by pressuring British merchants.
-Accordingly, the Pennsylvania legislature appointed him as a delegate to the Stamp Act Congress, whose resolutions he drafted.
+Later that year, he wrote The Late Regulations Respecting the British Colonies… Considered, an influential pamphlet that urged Americans to seek repeal of the act by pressuring British merchants.

 In 1771, Dickinson returned to the Pennsylvania legislature and drafted a petition to the king that was unanimously approved.
-Because of his continued opposition to the use of force, however, he lost much of his popularity by 1774.
 He particularly resented the tactics of New England leaders in that year and refused to support aid requested by Boston in the wake of the Intolerable Acts, though he sympathized with the city's plight.
-Reluctantly, Dickinson was drawn into the Revolutionary fray.
 In 1774 he chaired the Philadelphia committee of correspondence and briefly sat in the First Continental Congress as a representative from Pennsylvania.
 He authored four of the six documents published by Congress.

-Throughout 1775, Dickinson supported the Whig cause, but continued to work for peace.
+Throughout 1775, Dickinson supported American rights and liberties, but continued to work for peace.
 He drew up petitions asking the king for redress of grievances.
 At the same time, he chaired a Philadelphia committee of safety and defense and held a colonelcy in the first battalion recruited in Philadelphia to defend the city.

-Dickinson came out of retirement to take a seat in the Continental Congress (1779-80), where he signed the Articles of Confederation; earlier he had headed the committee that had drafted them.
-In 1781 he became president of Delaware's Supreme Executive Council.
-Shortly thereafter, he moved back to Philadelphia.
-There, he became president of Pennsylvania (1782-85).
+Dickinson took a seat in the Continental Congress (1779), where he signed the Articles of Confederation, although a much different version from the one he had drafted.
+In 1781, he became president of Delaware's Supreme Executive Council.
+Before his tenure was over, he was elected president of Pennsylvania (1782-85).
 In 1786, representing Delaware, he attended and chaired the Annapolis Convention and authored the letter to Congress calling for the Constitutional Convention.

 The next year, Delaware sent Dickinson to the Constitutional Convention.
-He missed a number of sessions and left early because of illness, but he made worthwhile contributions, including service on the Committee on Postponed Matters.
-Although he resented the forcefulness of Madison and the other nationalists, he helped engineer the Great Compromise and wrote public letters supporting constitutional ratification.
+He missed a number of sessions and left early because of illness, but he made worthwhile contributions, including engineering the solution for representation known as the Connecticut Compromise and arguing for the end of the slave trade.
 Because of his premature departure from the convention, he did not actually sign the Constitution but authorized his friend and fellow-delegate George Read to do so for him.
 From home he wrote the Fabius Letters (1788) arguing for ratification.